Start eating, feeling & living better today. Subscribe

 2.3 Layering the Casserole: The Art of Assembly

-How you layer the ingredients can impact the final texture and flavor distribution.
-A classic approach is to create distinct, delicious layers.
+1. The Classic Layered Method (Recommended): This creates distinct, delicious layers, similar to a lasagna.
 Start with a thin layer of the meat sauce on the bottom of your baking dish to prevent sticking.
-Follow this with a layer of the prepared zucchini, then more meat sauce.
+Follow this with a single, even layer of the prepared zucchini slices.
+Top with half of the remaining meat sauce.
 Repeat the layers, finishing with a final layer of meat sauce, and then top everything generously with your shredded cheese.
+This method ensures every bite has a perfect ratio of components.

 The steps of layering the ingredients in the baking dish